Blowin’ in the Wind: The Best Marine Wind Generators

 Sure, when you're in your marina slip, you can just hook up to power.
 But when you're out on the water, that's not exactly feasible.
 Plus, it's always good to do everything we can to save the environment, reduce our carbon footprint and what-not.

-Today, we're going to discuss the best marine wind generator to answer your power problems whether you're a leisure powerboater, a liveaboard sailor or own the wooden schooner Water Pearl (that would be Bob's, of course).
+Today, we're going to discuss the best marine wind generators and turbines for boats to answer your power problems whether you're a leisure powerboater, a liveaboard sailor or own the wooden schooner Water Pearl (that would be Bob's, of course).
 More Dylan references may or may not ensue.

 What Is a Marine Wind Generator?